Privacy Notice for influencers in Cision's media database

 - Understand your audience and its location: Our customers are able to see your publicly available social media feeds via our customer-facing platforms, together with data from those feeds including for example how many Twitter followers you have and (using data provided to us directly by Twitter) roughly where they are based geographically.

-When our customers send you communications through one of our platforms, those communications may contain software that lets the sender know if you have opened the communication and if so which links you have clicked on.
+When our customers send you email communications through the Cision email platform, those communications may contain software that lets the sender know if you have opened the communication and if so which links you have clicked on.
 This helps our customers understand what content interests you, and tailor future communications accordingly.

 You benefit from receiving targeted and focused information from Cision’s customers on issues which are of interest to you, as specifically identified by you or through the content of your published materials.
 Additionally, if you so wish, you can take advantage of related products and services (for example Media Requests and Alerts) offered by Cision.

-However, if you do not wish this to happen then you can opt-out at any time.
+However, if you do not wish this to happen then you can opt-out at any timeby emailing email@example.com.

-How we share your personal data and with whom
+How we share your personal data and who we share it with

 We may share your personal data with one or all of the following: